Western Animation: Song Of The Sea

 - Does Not Like Shoes: The conceptual trailer and official art◊ show Bronagh (the mother) without shoes.

 - Genre Savvy: Zig-zagged.
-Conor, knowing about selkies, hid Saoirse's seal pelt in a treasure chest and threw it in some body of water so that he wouldn't lose his daughter the same way he lost Bronagh.
-But he probably didn't figure that his actions would make Saoirse unable to speak.
+Conor, knowing about selkies, hid Saoirse's seal pelt in a treasure chest and threw it into the sea so that he wouldn't lose his daughter the same way he lost Bronagh.
+But he probably didn't figure that his actions would make Saoirse's health deteriorate later on.

-- Getting Crap Past the Radar: The door of the fairies' lair has a message saying "FEIC OFF", which sounds a lot like a certain phrase involving the F-Word…
+- Getting Crap Past the Radar: To Americans, the door of the fairies' lair has a message saying "FEIC OFF", which sounds like it's just shy of extreme rudeness.
+But to native Irish, "feic" or "feck" is a common and nearly harmless phrase, analogous to "fuck" as "darn" is to "damn."

 - Hartman Hips: Bronagh, as seen here◊.